 A critical analysis of the basic political writings of selected modern authors important to the development of western civilization and political thought, e.g., Machiavelli, Bodin, Hobbes, Harrington, Locke and Rousseau.
+(Same as HIST 2310).

 3101 ADVANCED TOPICS IN POLITICAL SCIENCE